iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 39: May 19, 2019 Sunday

+**Today's Progress**: So I want a health meter for my game instead of a scoreboard.
+The health meter will use hearts.
+I needed a way for the hearts to remain static in the top left corner, yet animate to the different frames.
+Putting it in a static group didn't work.
+But I found out that I could adjust the gravity on it specifically.
+I just had to figure how to do.

+These DID NOT WORK.
+- //heart.body.gravity.y = 0;
+- //heart.setGravityY(0);
+- //heart.body.setGravityY(0);
+- //heart.setAllowGravity(false);

+This one DID WORK.

+- heart.body.setAllowGravity(false);

+Also the .disableBody() method appears to be only for dynamic sprites.

+So now my dino can collect food with the heart meter.
+In my last commit(May 18) whenever he overlapped with food he froze.
+Other tries had everything falling off game area.
+However, the meter isn't animating correctly, though it is animating.
+I will fix it.

+I will commit tomorrow.

+**Thoughts** I am so happy about that.

 ### Day 38.5: May 18, 2019 Saturday

 **Today's Progress**: No coding today.
 And I don't think I read or studied for an hour.
 I read about local servers and how the internet works.
 I opened my dino game using a server that came with my Python installation.
 I still don't completely understand how a Phaser game I downloaded can only be opened on a server, but the game I created can be opened as a local file.
 And since it can be opened as a local file then why is it recommended that set up a server.